obreitwi/vim-sort-folds/README.md

 ## Installation

-`SortFolds` is compatible to the most commonly used plugin managers for vim.
+`SortFolds` is compatible with most plugin managers for vim.
 Just drop the following line in your `.vimrc`:

 `Plugin 'obreitwi/vim-sort-folds'`